rharmonson/rharmonson.github.io/pages/2017/cos7inst.md

 ## Firewall Policies

 There are two sets of files for iptables and ip6tables that set policy and configuration found in `/etc/sysconfig`.
-The file are:
+The files are:

 1. iptables
 1. ip6tables